ctrl-alt-dtl/PMA-Labs/Chap6/6-4/README.md

 ### Static Analysis

 This is exactly similar to the previous labs sample in terms of file attributes with Imports.
 The [CAPA](CAPA.txt) analysis showed the same attributes as [Lab 6-3](/Chap6/6-3/README.md).
-The strings also show some additional error messages from the previous labs.

 ### Dynamic Analysis